NoroffFEU/development-platforms/src/content/docs/cms/wordpress-case-study.md

 **1. Free and open-source software**

 WordPress is free for anyone to download.
-And being an open-source software means that WodPress is developed by a collection of contributers, but fear not, you don’t have to contribute by e.g. being a beta tester or a brand advocate if you don’t want to.
+And being open-source software it means that WordPress is developed by a collection of contributors.
+But fear not, you don’t have to contribute (by e.g. being a beta tester or a brand advocate ) if you don’t want to.

 **Note** that even though the software is free, you will most likely end up spending a little bit of money.
 WordPress is self-hosted so you will need hosting services.